 PS is a data structure similar with a hash table implemented in different frameworks and libraries.
-One of the problems that we had when trying to use the existing data structures was time required to insert the key and the values in the data structures.
+One of the problems that I had when trying to use the existing data structures was time required to insert the key and the values in the data structures.
 Another

 issue is the memory required by these data structures.

 I have been tested the Intel TBB with the parallel implementation of hash table, still there are some problems with the performance when it comes to insert the keys and values in the data structure.